 Now you’ll learn how to put integers into registers and copy them around, and also to step through your program one instruction at a time.

 Look at the register pane on the right side of the window.
-There are 35 registers listed, and all but gp, sp, and pc contain 0.
+There are 35 registers listed, and all but gp, sp, and pc contain 0 (shown by default in hexadecimal as 0x00000000)..
 These are the values they are set to when your program starts.

 “Immediate” means “a constant that is embedded within the instruction.”

-1. Type these instructions in after your main: line. li stands for “load immediate”, and it puts a constant value into a register.
+1. Type, don’t copy, these instructions after your main: line. li stands for “load immediate”, and it puts a constant value into a register.

 li t0, 1